Junaid-Hussain/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

 You will then provision Azure Synapse Analytics server and test that the provisioning of the server is successful by testing a sample database with a series of queries.
 You will then use PolyBase to load a dimension table from Azure Blob to test that the integration of this data platform technology with Azure Synapse Analytics.

-At the end of this lad, you will have:
+At the end of this lab, you will have:

 1. Used Azure SQL Database
 1. Described Azure Synapse Analytics
 1. Created and queryied Azure Synapse Analytics
 1. Used PolyBase to doad data into Azure Synapse Analytics

-> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
+> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _C:\AllFiles\DP-200-Implementing-an-Azure-Data-Solution-master\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.

 ## Exercise 1: Use Azure SQL Database